Last updated: 30/09/2017, 1 min read

 Source: =INDIRECT(SUBSTITUTE(E10;” “;””))

-The substitute function is used in order to delete the spaces between the words since the lists were named using one word.
+The substitute function is used to delete the spaces between the words since the lists were named using one word.
 So, the substitute function converts the value List A to ListA (one word), which is also the name of the list.

 The file can be opened with Excel 2007 or newer.